Sophia and the

 Look upon me, you who reflect upon me, and you hearers, hear me.

-ho are waiting for me, take me to yourselves."
+You who are waiting for me, take me to yourselves."

 - Thunder Perfect Mind, Nag Hammadi Library